ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/configure_ip_on_vm/guide.en-gb.md

 >
 >> A Private Cloud IP block is organized as follows:
 >>
->> - the first IP address marked as `reserved` corresponds to the network address;
+>> - The first IP address marked as `reserved` corresponds to the network address.
->> - the following IPs can be used for your virtual machines.
-They are marked as `Available` if no VM is using them, or as `Used` if they are being used;
+>> - The following IPs can be used for your virtual machines.
+They are marked as `Available` if no VM is using them, or as `Used` if they are being used.
->> - the last four IPs in the block are reserved, two are dedicated to OVHcloud routers for operating the block, and the other two are used for gateway and broadcast.
+>> - The last four IPs in the block are reserved, two are dedicated to OVHcloud routers for operating the block, and the other two are used for gateway and broadcast.
 >>
 >> ![Advanced configuration on the OVH Network](images/02config_ip_ovh_network_advanced.png){.thumbnail}
 >>